AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/guides-ai.md

 1. Review the suggested tags. **Accept** the recommendations to apply them, or **Reject** them if they are not required.

+    >[!NOTE]
+    >
+    > For topics that already contain tags, Guides AI displays the existing tags.
+These tags are read-only and cannot be modified or removed.

     ![Guides AI panel response after analysis of the content](images/guides-ai-tags-review.png){width="650"}

-## Generate AI tags for multiple topics in a map
+## Generate AI suggested tags for bulk topics in a map

 Use Smart Tagging to generate tag recommendations for multiple topics in a map in a single operation.
 After you add a map, Guides AI prompts you to select the topics to analyze, allowing you to generate recommendations only for the required topics.
 You can select up to **25 topics** in a single request.